 On the other hand, if you’re often in a noisy environment, like on the streets, daily commute, or loud offices, investing in earbuds with a great ANC mic is a must.

 Do I Need Quality ANC Technology for the Mic?

 Most mics, especially those built into wireless earbuds, use special noise reduction technologies (cVc is most common) to isolate your voice during calls.

-Much like in a previous question, if you make calls in a noisy place, a good noise-cancelling mic helps make your voice understandable.
+Much like in a previous question, if you make regular or conference calls in a noisy place, a good noise-cancelling mic helps make your voice understandable.

 Still, not all earbuds that use cVc have great performance.
 This is just an algorithm that takes the signal and processes it.

-Even this advanced tech can’t perform miracles if the mics are of bad quality or poorly placed.
+Even the best noise cancelling tech can’t perform miracles if the mics are of bad quality or poorly placed.

 How Do the Earbuds Fit?